-GCP provides a cost-effective, reliable, secure, and high-performance SAP certified infrastructure for running SAP S/4HANA on SAP HANA.
-For a complete list of supported SAP solutions on GCP, see SAP on Google Cloud.
+Google Cloud provides a cost-effective, reliable, secure, and high-performance SAP certified infrastructure for running SAP S/4HANA on SAP HANA.
+For a complete list of supported SAP solutions on Google Cloud, see SAP on Google Cloud.

-If you're an SAP customer, you can use your existing license to deploy SAP Business Suite on GCP under a bring-your-own-license (BYOL) model.
-GCP supports the BYOL model for both production and non-production use cases.
+If you're an SAP customer, you can use your existing license to deploy SAP Business Suite on Google Cloud under a bring-your-own-license (BYOL) model.
+Google Cloud supports the BYOL model for both production and non-production use cases.
 Operating system licenses are included in Compute Engine prices; alternatively, you can bring your own OS image and licenses as well.

 Several sizing options are available based on the implementation type.
 For greenfield implementations, we recommend using the SAP Quick Sizer tool.
 For detailed information, see SAP's Sizing page.
-SAP also provides T-shirt guides for specific solutions and tools for migrating current on-premises solutions to GCP.
-(For example, see Find Certified IaaS Platforms and SAP Applications on GCP: Supported Products and Google VM types.)
-SAP and GCP use different units to measure IOPS (input/output operations per second); consult your SI (Systems Integrator) partner to convert SAP sizing requirements to GCP components.
+SAP also provides T-shirt guides for specific solutions and tools for migrating current on-premises solutions to Google Cloud.
+(For example, see Certified and Supported SAP HANA Hardware Directory and SAP Applications on Google Cloud: Supported Products and Google VM types.)
+SAP and Google Cloud use different units to measure IOPS (input/output operations per second); consult your SI (Systems Integrator) partner to convert SAP sizing requirements into appropriately sized Google Cloud infrastructure.

 Before you migrate existing systems from SAP ECC to S/4HANA, SAP recommends that you run the /SDF/HDB_SIZING report, as described in SAP note 1872170, Business Suite on HANA and S/4HANA sizing report.
 This sizing report analyzes your source system's current memory and processing needs and provides information on the requirements for moving to S/4HANA.